Complex invariants of poristic Steiner 4-chains: Symmetric Steiner chains

-We complement the above result of \cite{bisa} by giving analogous formulas for $n=4,$ which are proved using equation (\ref{yiuquadratics}).
+For $n=3,$ the explicit formulas for the radii and bends of the axial chains have been given in \cite{bisa}.
+We complement the above result of \cite{bisa} by giving analogous formulas for $n=4,$ \cite{bibdia} which are proved using equation (\ref{yiuquadratics}).
 In this case $q=1$.
 For the biggest circle in $C_*^*$ we have again and the coefficients of equation (\ref{yiuquadratics}) take the form:

 Solving the latter equation we get the values of radii and bends in the axial chain.
-The Yiu's equation (\ref{yiuquadratics}) also enables one to find the radii and bends in the lateral symmetric configuration for $n=4$.
+The Yiu's equation (\ref{yiuquadratics}) also enables one to find the radii and bends in the lateral symmetric garland for $n=4$.
 Denote the two unknown lateral curvatures by $b_+$ and $b_-$.
 From the invariance of the first two bending moments and the formulas for $I_1^{(4)}, I_2^{(4)}$ given above we get a system of equations for $b_+, b_-:$

 It follows that $b_+, b_-$ are the roots of quadratic equation